jaylaba9/jobs_analyzer/README.md

 * (Optional) Python 3.13 for local execution without Docker.

 #### Running with Docker (Recommended)
-To keep your data persistent (so it doesn't disappear after restarting the container), use **Docker Volumes**.
+To keep your data persistent use Docker Volumes.

 1.  **Build the image:**
     ```bash